 Promote Health.
 Prevent Cancer.

 The Promote Health.
 Prevent Cancer.
 (PHPC) initiative, in partnership with Wilmot Cancer Institute, empowers participants through evidence-informed health promotion and cancer prevention education.
-In light of the COVID-19 pandemic and safety of our communities, PHPC has gone virtual.
-Responding to the various health needs of community members is important to us and we want to continue to meet you where you are, now in the comfort and convenience of a remote location.
+PHPC is offering both virtual and in-person classes.
+Responding to the various health needs of community members is important to us and we want to continue to meet you where you are, where you feel most comfortable.

 Healthy Living Classes

-The class will meet online for eight consecutive weeks, no exercise equipment needed, and follow the original curriculum and format of the program.
+The class will meet for eight consecutive weeks, no exercise equipment needed.